 The scheme was trialled by Octopus Energy earlier this year.
 The energy supplier asked its clients with smart meters to use more energy during off-peak times.
-Customers with Economy 7 meters are already eligible for a cheaper night-time rate, but now the ESO is announcing a nationwide scheme for small to medium-sized businesses and homes with smart meters.
+Now the ESO is announcing a nationwide scheme for small to medium-sized businesses and homes with smart meters.

 How will I get paid to use less electricity?

-How you get the money will be down to your supplier, but it could come as a credit on bills – similar to the £66 instalments we’re getting as part of the £400 energy grant.
+How you get the money will be down to your supplier, but you could see it as a credit on your bills – similar to the £66 instalments we’re getting as part of the £400 energy grant.

 Why are we getting paid to use less electricity?